-- temp_dir An absolute path to a temporary directory that can be used as the current working directory.
-It will be deleted automatically at the end of the run_program() function.
-The executable will not be in the directory. - args A list of arguments to give the executabe.
+• temp\dir - An absolute path to a temporary directory that can be used as the current working directory.
+It will be deleted automatically at the end of the run\program() function.
+The executable will not be in the directory.

-This function may be overriden to override the default run_func value used in the run_program() function.
+This function may be overriden to override the default run\func value used in the run\program() function.